Techtonica/curriculum/react-js/react-part-2.md

      ```

 ### Independent Practice

-- Create a digital clock which shows current time of the system.
+- Create an increment/decrement counter which includes click functionality.
+On click of increment button adds 1 to the value and decrement will subtract the number by 1.
+Initially the number will be 0.
-  - Hints
+The UI will have -
-    - Use `new Date()` function to generate time and extract hours, minutes and seconds from the predefined methods of date.
+  - A button for increment.
-    - Take an object which will have 3 properties hour, minute and second.
+  - Another button for decrement.
-    - setTimeout function which will update the time each second.
+  - Tag to display value

 ### Supplemental Materials